boazbk/tcs/lec_08a_restricted_models.md

 It is covered more extensively in [@SipserBook, @hopcroft , @kozen1997automata].
 These texts also discuss topics such as _non deterministic finite automata_ (NFA) and the relation between context-free grammars and pushdown automata.

+Our proof of [reglintimethm](){.ref} is closely related to the [Myhill-Nerode Theorem](https://goo.gl/mnKVMP).
+One direction of the Myhill-Nerode theorem theorem can be stated as saying that if $e$ is a regular expression then there is at most a finite number of strings $z_0,\ldots,z_{k-1}$ such that $\Phi_{e[z_i]} \neq \Phi_{e[z_j]}$ for every $0 \leq i\neq j < k$.

+As in the case of regular expressions, there are many resources available that cover context-free grammar in great detail.
+Chapter 2 of [@SipserBook] contains many examples of context-free grammars and their properties.
+There are also websites such as [Grammophone](https://mdaines.github.io/grammophone/) where you can input grammars, and see what strings they generate, as well as some of the properties that they satisfy.

+The adjective "context free" is used for CFG's  because  a rule of the form $v \mapsto a$  means that we can _always_ replace $v$ with the string $a$, no matter what is the _context_ in which $v$ appears.
+More generally, we might want to consider cases where the replacement rules depend on the context.
+This gives rise to the notion of _general (aka "Type 0") grammars_ that allow rules of the form $a \Rightarrow b$ where both $a$ and $b$ are strings over $(V \cup \Sigma)^*$.
+The idea is that if, for example, we wanted to enforce the condition that we only apply some rule such as $v \mapsto 0w1$  when $v$ is surrounded by three zeroes on both sides, then we could do so by adding a rule of the form $000v000 \mapsto 0000w1000$ (and of course we can add much more general conditions).
+Alas, this generality comes at a cost - general grammars are Turing complete and hence their halting problem is uncomputable.
+That is, there is no algorithm $A$ that can determine for every  general grammar $G$ and a string $x$, whether or not the grammar $G$ generates $x$.

 The [Chomsky Hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy) is a hierarchy of grammars from the least restrictive (most powerful) Type 0 grammars, which correspond to  _recursively enumerable_ languages (see [recursiveenumerableex](){.ref}) to the most restrictive Type 3 grammars, which correspond to regular languages.
 Context-free languages correspond to Type 2 grammars.
 Type 1 grammars are _context sensitive grammars_.
 These are more powerful than context-free grammars but still less powerful than Turing machines.
 In particular functions/languages corresponding to context-sensitive grammars are always computable, and in fact can be computed by a [linear bounded automatons](https://en.wikipedia.org/wiki/Linear_bounded_automaton) which are non-deterministic algorithms that take $O(n)$ space.